Kong/insomnia/packages/insomnia-smoke-test/README.md

 When writing tests, it is recommended to use the scripts in this project directly (instead of from the root, as per the section above).
 After building and/or packaging your application under test, it will be available under `packages/insomnia-app/{build|dist}` and you can begin writing your test.

-In order to run tests for development, open two terminal tabs in `packages/insomnia-smoke-test`:
+In order to run CLI tests for development, open two terminal tabs in `packages/insomnia-smoke-test`:

 ```shell
 # In the first tab, serve the Express API